Dr. Michael Cushing is an associate professor of Physics and Astronomy. His research

 stars with disks of gas around them using ground based telescopes in both the optical

-Shaeley Diemer is a fourth year here at the University of Toledo majoring in Astrophysics.
+Shaeley Diemer is a fifth year here at the University of Toledo majoring in Astrophysics.

 She has always wanted to have a job involving something with astronomy and enjoys